 Thomas Lincoln was born on January 6, 1778, along Linville Creek in Rockingham County, Virginia, the fourth child of Abraham Lincoln and Bathsheba Herring Lincoln.
-In 1782 Thomas migrated with his parents to Kentucky, then a county of Virginia, settling with his parents and siblings on land (east of present-day Louisville, Kentucky) granted to his father by the state of Virginia for his service in the Revolutionary War.
-In May 1786, while helping his father and brothers, Mordecai and Josiah, prepare a field for spring planting, Thomas witnessed the death of his father at the hands of American Indians.
+In 1782, Thomas migrated with his parents to Kentucky, then a county of Virginia, settling with his parents and siblings on land east of present-day Louisville, Kentucky granted to his father by the state of Virginia for his service in the Revolutionary War.
+In May 1786, while helping his father and brothers Mordecai and Josiah prepare a field for spring planting, Thomas witnessed the death of his father at the hands of American Indians.
 At the age of eight, Thomas remained in the field with his father's body while his brothers went for help.
 Mordecai returned with his father's musket as the American Indians were approaching young Thomas.
-Aiming at a silver pendant on one of the American Indians, Mordecai fired the musket killing the American Indian and saved the life of his younger brother.
+Aiming at a silver pendant on one of the American Indians, Mordecai fired the musket killing the American Indian, saving the life of his younger brother.
 As the oldest son, Mordecai inherited his father's entire estate and Josiah and Thomas were left to make their own way in the world.

 Following the death of Abraham Lincoln, Bathsheba moved the family east to Nelson County (now Washington County), Kentucky where Thomas Lincoln grew up and learned the trade of a carpenter.
 Here he met and married a young woman named Nancy Hanks on June 12, 1806.
 Thomas and his new bride established their home on a farm Thomas owned along Mill Creek, about eight miles north of Elizabethtown, Kentucky.
 Soon Thomas and Nancy Hanks Lincoln moved to Elizabethtown where their first child, a daughter they named Sarah, was born on February 10, 1807.